heathersherry/Knowledge-Graph-Tutorials-and-Papers/topics/Knowledge Graph and LLMs.md

 7. GraphGPT [[Github](https://github.com/varunshenoy/GraphGPT)]
 8. CodeKGC: Code Language Model for Generative Knowledge Graph Construction (Arxiv, April 2023) [[Paper](https://arxiv.org/abs/2304.09048)]
 9. LLMs for Knowledge Graph Construction and Reasoning: Recent Capabilities and Future Opportunities (Arxiv, May 2023) [[Paper](https://arxiv.org/pdf/2305.13168.pdf)]
+10. Think-on-Graph: Deep and Responsible Reasoning of Large Language Model on Knowledge Graph (ICLR 2024 poster) [[Paper](https://openreview.net/forum?id=nnVO1PvbTv)]
+> * A new LLM-KG integrating paradigm which treats the LLM as an agent to interactively explore related entities and relations on KGs and perform reasoning based on the retrieved knowledge.
+> * The authors of paper 11 (below) comments on the openreview panel.
+11. Don’t Generate, Discriminate: A Proposal for Grounding Language Models to Real-World Environments (ACL 2023) [[Paper](https://arxiv.org/pdf/2212.09736.pdf)]
+> * Pangu consists of a symbolic agent and a neural LM working in a concerted fashion: The agent explores the environment to incrementally construct valid plans, and the LM evaluates the plausibility of the candidate plans to guide the search process.
+> * The evaluation is conducted on KBQA.

 ### Knowledge Graphs for LLMs
 1. Using Knowledge Graph data in Large Language Models (Keynote) [[Video](https://www.youtube.com/watch?v=SHHHJXwHeWM)]